STICKEREST/stickerest/README.md

 - Drop a like on a sticker pack
 - Save stickers as favorite
 - See your saved favorite stickers
-- Create sticker packs, by adding a title, a maximum of 9 tags and a maximum of 15 images
+- Create sticker packs, by adding a title, a maximum of 9 tags and your favorite images
 - You can discover new stickers on the Discovery section by turning quickly your device around
 - You can see your personal information in Profile section and update them / change them